 Where you’ll stay in this motorcycle tour

 click here to see the selection of hotels we use during our motorcycle tours.
-The accommodation is chosen either for its convenient location in the centre of the city or in nature with amazing views.
+The accommodation is chosen either for its convenient location in the center of the city or in nature with amazing views.

 European Motorbike Tours – Best of Eastern Europe

 According with Australian government the following advice are to be followed:

 - Confirm your passport is valid for 6 months from when you think your trip will end.
 Don’t get stranded.

 - Get comprehensive travel insurance to cover you and your gear.
 Get insurance that’s right for you and covers your activities in the places you’ll go.
 Remember, regardless of how healthy and fit you are, if you can’t afford travel insurance, you can’t afford to travel.

 - Consider your physical and mental health.
 Get advice from your doctor if you’re unsure.